Cathe0n/Cyber-Investigator-guide/README.md

 </div>

 <br>
-In order to keep things simple put bulk_extractor.exe in the same folder as your pagefile.sys file and open the terminal in the folder.
+In order to keep things simple put bulk_extractor.exe in the same folder as your pagefile.sys file and open a terminal in the folder.
 <br>

 <br>